 West Yorkshire

-It offers city centre and out-of town shopping centres, universities, theatres, nightlife and transport links through its major station and the airport it shares with Bradford around 7 miles north west of the city centre at Yeadon.
+Leeds also offers out-of town shopping centres, universities, theatres and nightlife with transport links through its major station and the airport it shares with Bradford around 7 miles north west of the city centre at Yeadon.

 City features